 A Second Look

 Another person who agreed to talk to me was Chase O’Reilly.
-Born and raised in Vancouver, he is currently the co-owner of a media consulting company but is interested in building a career with border security.
+Born and raised in Vancouver, he is currently the co-owner of a media consulting company and is trying navigate a healthy lifestyle in the expensive city.
 He still supports the Yellow Vest cause but has not attended any protests since February.
 Many of his viewpoints and arguments were similar to what I had encountered, but talking to him was helpful to more deeply sense the underlying sentiments and ideologies present in the movement.
 He told me that to him the Yellow Vest Movement was not about the Right verses the Left, but rather it was about the working class protesting globalism, the UN, and the corrupt government.
 He cited that in France, alongside members of the Right, were the Communists and far-Leftists, claiming that this was not a partisan protest.
 When I asked him whether violent protests were necessary in Canada as in France he stressed that France was in a “completely different level of desperation.” and that “Canadians don’t need to escalate to violence.”

 Chase was engaging and thoughtful, we talked about everything from his love of Canada, to his support of the LGBT, to his complicated love/hate relationship with Trump, and about the future of Canadian society.
 One of the last things that I asked him was if the Yellow Vest Movement had a unified message, and if so, what this message was.
 He argued that there are four main goals of the Yellow Vest Movement: